agoragames/nginx-google-oauth/README.md

 - Support auth token refresh and timeouts
 - Continue support for Ubuntu but make imports work on other platforms as well
 - Replace cjson requirement with "standard" Lua json
+- 401 page that allows signing out and back in with a different account
+- whitelist and blacklist is checked on every request

 ## Copyright